Airborne observatory: NASA observatories

 In terms of aperture, the largest aircraft-borne instrument to date is a 2.7 m reflector telescope carried by a modified Boeing 747 for the Stratospheric Observatory for Infrared Astronomy (SOFIA) project.
 This instrument was put into use for astronomical observation in 2010.
 On 29 June 2015, the dwarf planet Pluto passed between a distant star and the Earth producing a shadow on the Earth near New Zealand that allowed SOFIA to study the atmosphere of Pluto.

 Features

 Overview of wavelengths observable at different altitudes with an airborne observatory depicted.

 By carrying the telescope to a sufficiently high altitude, the telescope can avoid cloud cover, pollution, and carry out observations in the infrared spectrum, above water vapor in the atmosphere which absorbs infrared radiation.
-Airplane also allows to place telescope exactly to the needed position.
+Using an airplane also allows placing the telescope exactly in the required position.
 Some drawbacks to this approach are the instability of the lifting platform, the weight restrictions on the instrument, the need to safely recover the gear afterward, and the cost compared to a comparable ground-based observatory.

 Airborne observatories are very expensive to operate, because they require a crew, a pilot, and fuel.
-The cost of running SOFIA observatory per year was nearly the same as of the Hubble Space Telescope.
+The yearly cost of running the SOFIA observatory was nearly the same as of the Hubble Space Telescope.